TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 Copies an object to another container.

 > [Note]
+> Multipart objects larger than 5 GB cannot be copied.
-> If you create a manifest object in the target container, the multipart-uploaded object can be accessed through the path to the target container without having to copy segment objects.
+> If you create a manifest object of the multipart object in a container to copy, the object can be accessed without having to copy segment objects.
 However, you cannot access the data if you delete the source segment objects.

 ```
 COPY   /v1/{Account}/{Container}/{Object}